gojek/courier-go/docs/docs/sdk/SDK.md

 func WithOnRetry(retryFunc func(error)) StartOption
 ```

-WithOnRetry sets the func which is called when there is an error in the previous Client\.Start attempt
+WithOnRetry sets the func which is called when there is an error in the previous Client.Start attempt

 ## type [Store](<https://github.com/gojek/courier-go/blob/main/alias.go#L16>)

-Store is an interface which can be used to provide implementations for message persistence\.
+Store is an interface which can be used to provide implementations for message persistence.

-\[IMPORTANT\] When implementing a store with a shared storage \(ex: redis\) across multiple application instances\, it should be ensured that the keys are namespaced for each application instance otherwise there will be collisions\.
-The messages are identified based on message id from the MQTT packets\, and they have values in range \(0\, 2^16\)\, this coincides with max number of in\-flight messages
+\[IMPORTANT\] When implementing a store with a shared storage \(ex: redis\) across multiple application instances, it should be ensured that the keys are namespaced for each application instance otherwise there will be collisions.
+The messages are identified based on message id from the MQTT packets, and they have values in range \(0, 2^16\), this coincides with max number of in\-flight messages

 ```go
 type Store = mqtt.Store